-In every company, you will find some users with very good experience and skillset of Excel.
-Excel users can still use Excel to connect to the Power BI dataset, and use Excel features such as PivotTable and PivotChart to slice and dice the data.
-The connection to the Power BI dataset would be a live connection, and it means whenever users refresh the Excel file they will get the most up-to-date data from the Power BI service.
+Every company will find some users with very good experience and skillset in Excel.
+Excel users can still use Excel to connect to the Power BI dataset and use Excel features such as PivotTable and PivotChart to slice and dice the data.
+The connection to the Power BI dataset would be a live connection, which means whenever users refresh the Excel file, they will get the most up-to-date data from the Power BI service.
 Now let’s see how Analyze in Excel works in action.

 Analyze in Excel from Power BI Service

-You can start looking at Analyze in Excel from a Power BI Service report.
-Log in to Power BI service, and open of the Power BI reports.
-In the top right-hand side, after clicking on more options, you will find Analyze in Excel.
+You can initiate the Analyze in Excel from a Power BI Service report or a dataset.
+Log in to the Power BI service and click on the more options of a dataset (or a report).
+Click on the Analyze in Excel.

-Drag data fields into the slicing and dicing area (right under the fields pane), and you will see a result coming up in PivotTable.
-This result is fetched live from Power BI model in the Power BI service.
+Drag data fields into the slicing and dicing area (right under the fields pane), and you will see a result in PivotTable.
+This result is fetched live from the Power BI dataset in the Power BI service.

-Implicit measures are a measure that Power BI create them automatically.
+Implicit measures are a measure that Power BI creates automatically.
 Power BI automatically applies auto summarization on numeric fields (that haven’t been part of a relationship).
-Power BI behind the scene is creating a measure for those fields; these measures are called Implicit measures.
+Behind the scenes, Power BI creates a measure for those fields; these measures are called Implicit measures.
 These are a measure that you can see a small Sum or Sigma icon beside their name in the Power BI Desktop.

-The implicit measure cannot be used in the Analyze in Excel feature; if you try to drag them in PivotTable, instead of seeing the aggregation or measure result, you will see individual values.
+The implicit measure cannot be used in the Analyze in Excel feature; if you try dragging them in PivotTable, you will see individual values instead of the aggregation or measure result.

 However, if you create explicit measures (which are DAX measures created by you), similar to the screenshot below;